cloud-ark/kubeplus/Guidelines.md

-## Evaluation of example Operators
+## Evaluation of community Operators

 Here is a table showing conformance of different community Operators to above guidelines.